High-fibre foods and diet

 - at least 2 serves of fruit daily

-- 5 serves of vegetables daily including legumes (also known as ‘pulses’)
+- at least 5 serves of vegetables daily including legumes (also known as ‘pulses’)

 Eat a mix of different foods

-There are 3 types of fibre – soluble fibre, insoluble fibre and resistant starch – and they are found in different foods.
+There are 2 types of fibre — soluble fibre and insoluble fibre — and they are found in different foods.
+Resistant starch, while not thought of as a type of fibre, acts in a similar way to fibre.
 Because they have different health benefits, it’s important to include all 3 in your diet.

 Soluble fibre can also help stabilise blood glucose levels in people with diabetes.